CUAHSI/gallery/source/gallery/R/Instructional/Recurrence Intervals and Exceedance Probability/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>This exercise will introduce the concepts of Recurrence Intervals and Exceedance Probability for the prediction of streamflow discharge.</p>
+        <p>Physical Properties of Rivers: Calculating Recurrence Interval and Exceedance Probability<br><br>This lesson was adapted from educational material written by Dr. Kateri Salk for her Fall 2019 Hydrologic Data Analysis course at Duke University.
+This is the first part of a two-part exercise focusing on the physical properties of rivers. <br><br>Introduction<br><br>Rivers are bodies of freshwater flowing from higher elevations to lower elevations due to the force of gravity.
+One of the most important physical characteristics of a stream or river is discharge, the volume of water moving through the river or stream over a given amount of time.
+This exercise will introduce the concepts of Recurrence Intervals and Exceedance Probability for the prediction of streamflow discharge. <br><br> Learning Objectives <br><br>After successfully completing this exercise, you will be able to:<br><br>1.
+Execute queries to pull a variety of National Water Information System (NWIS) and Water Quality Portal (WQP) data into R.<br>2.
+Calculate recurrence interval and exceedance probability from daily discharge data.</p>
     </div>